emilianavt/VSeeFaceManual/README.md

 * Resolution: 1280x720
 * Video Format: ARGB

-Should you encounter strange issues with with the virtual camera and have previously used it with a version of VSeeFace earlier than 1.13.22, please try uninstalling it using the `UninstallAll.bat`, which can be found in `VSeeFace_Data\StreamingAssets\UnityCapture`.
+As the virtual camera keeps running even while the UI is shown, using it instead of a game capture can be useful if you often make changes to settings during a stream.

 ### Network tracking